Malokingsley/Project2/README.md

 - choose songs and get the song info
 - add songs to playlist to be saved to user profile.

 Welcome to MusiqSea, the magical world of music is right at your finger tips with MusicSea.
-Search over 10,000 artist using our song finder and add albums and song info to your MusiqSea to save the data for later. sign up for MusiqSea today to start your voyage into the melody.
+Search over 10,000 artist using our song database and add albums and song info to your MusiqSea to save the data for later. sign up for MusiqSea today to start your voyage into the melody.

 Tech used